krishhgopal/self-healing-pipeline/README.md

 An intelligent data pipeline that detects anomalies, diagnoses root causes using generative AI, and automatically remediates issues.

+> **Disclaimer**: This is **reference architecture code** intended to accompany the [Dev.to article](https://dev.to/gmarimuthu/self-healing-data-pipeline).
+The code demonstrates architectural patterns and AWS service integration but is **not production-ready**.
+You will need to customize resource names, ARNs, IAM policies, and test thoroughly in your environment before any production use.

 ## Architecture

 ```